BCM112 Week 7 Lecture Slides

 When I first started my PhD the university put on a workshop about how to be a successful PhD student.
 It was great.
 Really helpful.
 Really inspiring.
 I remember sitting there thinking: I’m going to be SO organised and SO effective, and SO mentally healthy over the next three years.
 I was super excited about my topic.
 How could it ever not be awesome!?
 While I took note of what we were being taught by the people running the workshop – that at some point in our candidature we wouldn’t like it anymore, that at some point our thesis would probably be hard and painful – I couldn’t feel the truth of what they were saying.
 I wasn’t in that place so it didn’t really resonate.
 They showed us a picture of a roller-coaster with stages we could expect to experience over the next three years or so.
 High points.
 Low points.
 Crashes.
 But I was at the high point, so the other stages didn’t really worry me.

 But I’ve been at a low point lately.
 I’ve been that little guy dangling off the edge of the track, holding on for dear life with one hand.
 I’ve been researching things that are difficult to understand and that I don’t enjoy.
 I’ve reached the bits that have to be done whether I like them or not.
 I have to articulate and organise and make coherent that which is not any of these things – fraking culture!
 It is almost physically impossible to write.
 I don’t like my thesis anymore… at least not at the moment.
 And it’s stressful.
 It’s stressful trying to hold on AND be effective AND coherent all at once.
 But that’s the gig.
 I keep telling myself this is a stage that can be expected.
-But it still feels like the dementors have descended and I’m about to loose my soul.
+But it still feels like the dementors have descended and I’m about to lose my soul.

 My partronus of choice – Harry Potter!!!!!
 It had been a while since I’d read any of the Harry Potters.
 Since I was 12 years old it’s been my go-to world when feeling overwhelmed – it was my escape from the HSC for example (this might be TMI, but I kept copies in the loo and chugged glass after glass of water just so I had a “legitimate” excuse to leave my study and go read).
 On top of this, many of the people I’d been studying kept mentioning the Harry Potter-verse.
 My friends had also just organised a trip to the Harry Potter Exhibition at the Powerhouse Museum in Sydney for the end of the month[1].
 The universe was telling me it was Harry Potter time.